The outcome: Affeldt pitches a perfect seventh.

 "To play good defense you've got to have pitchers.
 It helps when they work quick, get in rhythms, keep the ball down, anticipating making plays.
 The pitching feeds the defense, the defense feeds the pitching, works hand in hand."

-The situation: With a runner at second and two outs in the top of the seventh, Garrett Atkins faces Arizona lefty Doug Slaten.
+With a runner at second and two outs in the top of the seventh, Garrett Atkins faces Arizona lefty Doug Slaten.

 The outcome: Hawpe walks on six pitches, loading the bases for Troy Tulowitzki.